 This biography of a living person needs additional citations for verification.
 Please help by adding reliable sources.
-Contentious material about living persons that is unsourced or poorly sourced must be removed immediately, especially if potentially libelous or harmful.Find sources: "Nayana Apte Joshi" – news · newspapers · books · scholar · JSTOR (March 2019) (Learn how and when to remove this template message)
+Contentious material about living persons that is unsourced or poorly sourced must be removed immediately from the article and its talk page, especially if potentially libelous.Find sources: "Nayana Apte Joshi" – news · newspapers · books · scholar · JSTOR (March 2019) (Learn how and when to remove this message)

 Nayana Apte